Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 The action incorporates the real components of the traces of $1\times1$ loops $W_{\mu, \nu}^{1\times1}(x)$ and $1\times2$ rectangles $W_{\mu, \nu}^{1\times2}(x)$.
 The definition of the stout-improved staggered Dirac operator is

-where $U_{\nu}(x)$ is the two-time stout smeared link in SU(3) which is defined in~\cite{Morningstar_1}, $\eta_{\nu}(x)$ is the staggered phase, and $u_{\nu}^{f}(B, x)$ is the Abelian link variable that is involved in the external fields of $B$.
+where $U_{\nu}(x)$ is the two-time stout smeared link in SU(3) which is defined in~\cite{Morningstar_1}, $\eta_{\nu}(x)$ is the staggered phase, and $u_{\nu}^{f}(B, x)$ is the Abelian link variable including external magnetic fields $B$.

-The bare quark masses $am_{u,d}$ and $am_{s}$ are set to the physical pion mass $m_{\pi} \sim 135 [\text{MeV}]$~\cite{Borsanyi_1}.
-In this study, the parameter $\beta$ for the lattice spacing and the value of the bare quark mass $am_{s}$ to generate the configurations are determined by interpolating the outcomes in Table 1 in reference~\cite{Borsanyi_1} using cubic splines.
+The bare quark masses $am_{u,d}$ and $am_{s}$ are tuned to obtain the physical values of the pion mass $m_{\pi} \sim 135$ [MeV] and of the ratio $\frac{m_{s}}{m_{u,d}} = 28.15$~\cite{Borsanyi_1}.
+In this study, the parameter $\beta$ of the lattice spacing and the bare quark mass $am_{s}$ are determined by interpolating the outcomes in Table 1 in reference~\cite{Borsanyi_1} using cubic splines.
 The bare quark mass $am_{u,d}$ is obtained through the relation $\frac{m_{s}}{m_{u,d}} = 28.15$~\cite{Borsanyi_1,Y_Aoki1}.

-The uniform external magnetic fields are applied along the $z$ direction of the lattice components, which are denoted as $Bz$ in this article.
-The intensity of these fields is calculated by the following formula
+The uniform magnetic fields are applied along the $z$ direction and denoted as $Bz$ in this article.
+The intensity of these fields is calculated by the following formula:

-where $L_{x}$ and $L_{y}$ are the lattice components in the x- and y-directions, respectively.
-We vary the values of $Bz$ from 3 to 6; hence the intensity of the external magnetic fields varies from $e|B|$ = 0.57 to 1.14 [GeV$^{2}$].
+where $L_{x}$ and $L_{y}$ are the lengths of the $x$-direction and $y$-direction of the lattice volume, respectively.
+We vary the values of $Bz$ from 3 to 6; hence the intensity of external magnetic fields varies from $e|B|$ = 0.57 to 1.14 [GeV$^{2}$].
 Hereafter, for convenience, we consider the intensity of the magnetic fields of the normal configuration as zero and indicate it as $Bz = 0$ and $e|B|$ = 0.00.

-The external magnetic fields do not affect the lattice spacing, as confirmed by simulations~\cite{Bonati6}.
-In this study, to confirm the interpolated outcome of the lattice spacing, we calculate the static potential from the Wilson loop calculations to evaluate the lattice spacing for each magnetic field strength and compare the results with the interpolated outcome.
-The numerical results of the lattice spacing are as follows: $Bz = 0$, $a^{(2)} = 0.220(12)$ [fm]. $Bz = 3$, $a^{(2)} = 0.220(12)$ [fm]. $Bz = 6$, $a = 0.249(13)$ [fm].
-The computation details can be found in section~\ref{sec:appendix_1}.
+External magnetic fields do not affect the lattice spacing, as confirmed by simulations~\cite{Bonati6}.
+In this study, to confirm the interpolated outcome of the lattice spacing, we perform APE~\cite{Ape1} smearing to the spatial components of the non-Abelian link variables and calculate the static potential from the Wilson loop calculations to evaluate the lattice spacing for each magnetic field strength.
+The numerical results of the lattice spacing $a$ are as follows: $Bz = 0$, $(N, \alpha) = (6, 0.5)$, $a = 0.220(12)$ [fm]. $Bz = 3$, $(N, \alpha) = (6, 0.4)$, $a = 0.220(12)$ [fm]. $Bz = 6$, $(N, \alpha) = (6, 0.5)$, $a = 0.249(13)$ [fm]. $N$ and $\alpha$ indicate the smearing parameters, which represent the number of iteration steps and the weight parameter, respectively.

 The calculated results of the lattice spacing indicate consistency.
 However, the calculated results are approximately 10$\%$ smaller in comparison with the outcome derived from interpolation.
 We suppose that this discrepancy arises from the finite lattice volume and discretization effects, and we use the lattice spacing value of $a = 0.2457$ [fm] obtained from interpolation in this study.